 Once upon a time I lived next to a cotton field in a small town in North Carolina.
 My hearts desire was to finish college, be a well-trained dancer, and heal my heart from a laundry list of broken-hearted moments.
 I graduated from the University of North Carolina at Wilmington with a B.A. in philosophy and a minor in psychology.
 I later moved to NYC where I was a part of Broadway Dance Center’s Summer Professional program.
 Upon my return from two years of adventures in NYC and later LA, I was knocked face first in the reality that I was losing my brother to drugs.
 Randall lost his job, his car, his marriage, and his kids all in less than a year.
 Within a year in a half he lost his life.

 Randall was dealt a crappy hand of cards.
 Part of his cards were in my own hands.
 People don’t start drugs for no reason.
 Where he chose lust, drugs, and death, I chose art.

 My work as a dance artist, as a writer, as a filmmaker (coming soon) are the works of a woman who went through some rather terrible times and yet still lives to share the beauty in the balance of life.
 That balance is simple in that it is complex: It is both good and bad, wondrous and mundane.
 We live; we all will die.
-My brother’s ending was that of a tragic Shakespeare play.
-Neither my nor your life seems to be quite over yet.
 May we live well and honor the memory of those who couldn’t.